Sun Microsystems: Other software

 Sun offered other software products for software development and infrastructure services.
 Many were developed in house; others came from acquisitions, including Tarantella, Waveset Technologies, SeeBeyond, and Vaau.
 Sun acquired many of the Netscape non-browser software products as part a deal involving Netscape's merger with AOL.
 These software products were initially offered under the "iPlanet" brand; once the Sun-Netscape alliance ended, they were re-branded as "Sun ONE" (Sun Open Network Environment), and then the "Sun Java System".

-Sun's middleware product was branded as the Java Enterprise System (or JES), and marketed for web and application serving, communication, calendaring, directory, identity management and service-oriented architecture.
+Sun's middleware product was branded as the Java Enterprise System (JES), and marketed for web and application serving, communication, calendaring, directory, identity management and service-oriented architecture.
 Sun's Open ESB and other software suites were available free of charge on systems running Solaris, Red Hat Enterprise Linux, HP-UX, and Windows, with support available optionally.

 Sun developed data center management software products, which included the Solaris Cluster high availability software, and a grid management package called Sun Grid Engine and firewall software such as SunScreen.

 For Network Equipment Providers and telecommunications customers, Sun developed the Sun Netra High-Availability Suite.

 Sun produced compilers and development tools under the Sun Studio brand, for building and developing Solaris and Linux applications.

 Sun entered the software as a service (SaaS) market with zembly, a social cloud-based computing platform and Project Kenai, an open-source project hosting service.